-Since the late 1980s Uganda has rebounded from civil war and economic catastrophe to become what is now a relatively peaceful, stable and prosperous country.
-Most expats living in Uganda are aid workers employed by NGOs, journalists or diplomats.
+Since the late 1980s, Uganda has rebounded from civil war and economic catastrophe to become what is now a relatively peaceful, stable and prosperous country.
+Most expats living in Uganda are journalists, diplomats or aid workers employed by NGOs.
 However, since the discovery of oil, Uganda’s economic prospects have improved and its expat population is steadily on the rise.

-Most expats living in Uganda settle in the capital, Kampala.
-While expats will find the cost of living in Uganda relatively cheap in comparison to the USA and Europe, certain things are more expensive than one would expect of a developing country.
-For instance, renting property in a safe expat neighbourhood in Kampala will cost two or three times as much as you would pay elsewhere in the city.
+Expats living in Uganda usually settle in the capital, Kampala.
+While the cost of living in Uganda is relatively cheap in comparison to the USA and Europe, certain things are more expensive than one would expect of a developing country.
+For instance, renting property in a safe expat neighbourhood in Kampala will cost two or three times as much as elsewhere in the city.
 However, most expats choose not to compromise on safety and security.

 Despite terrorist threats, there have been no major attacks since 2010.
 Most crimes committed against expats in Uganda are opportunistic and common crimes are burglary, muggings and credit card fraud.
 It is best to exercise caution and avoid walking city streets at night.